-Academic Venture Fund Supplemental Grants support undergraduate participation in cutting-edge learning projects funded by the Atkinson Center for a Sustainable Future.
-The Atkinson Center’s Academic Venture Fund (AVF) “seeds original, multidisciplinary research that is not likely to find funding elsewhere.”
-Learn more on the center’s website.
+Academic Venture Fund Supplemental Grants support undergraduate participation in cutting-edge learning projects funded by the Cornell Atkinson Center for Sustainability.
+Atkinson’s Academic Venture Fund (AVF) “seeds original, multidisciplinary research that is not likely to find funding elsewhere.”
+Learn more on the Atkinson’s website.

 AVF Supplemental Grants are intended to support: